gini55/gini55/README.md

 aside from motosport, i love music and is also into some other fandoms

-trying very hard to survive ib rn.  hopeless dream of wanting to become a f1 car mechanic or designer in the future💔
+trying very hard to survive ib rn.  hopeless dream of wanting to become a f1 car mechanic or designer in the future

 i love all drivers so pls int, im as sweet as grandma's cookie fr

+js started git so everything is chop ik💔 will redo after finals of doom and despair is over